-1 Access to evidence
+1. Access to Evidence

-Article 3(1) of the proposed directive grants the potential plaintiff a right against the defendant to disclose evidence at the defendant's disposal.
-The associated duty to disclose falls not only on providers, ie manufacturers, quasi-manufacturers and importers, but also on users, provided only that the responsible party manufactured, distributed or used a high-risk AI system as defined in art 6 of the AI Regulation.
-This transfers the broad, but complex definition of high-risk AI systems, which even covers toys that contain an AI system - ie more or less complex software - as a safety component (AI Regulation, Annex II No 2), into the AI Liability Directive and the private law of torts or delict.
+Art 3(1) of the proposed directive grants the potential plaintiff a right against the defendant to disclose evidence at the defendant's disposal.
+The associated duty to disclose falls not only on providers, i.e., manufacturers, quasi-manufacturers and importers, but also on users, provided only that the responsible party manufactured, distributed or used a high-risk AI system as defined in Art 6 of the AI Regulation.
+This transfers the broad, but complex definition of high-risk AI systems, which even covers toys that contain an AI system - i.e., more or less complex software - as a safety component (AI Regulation, Annex II No. 2), into the AI Liability Directive and the private law of torts or delict.

-To substantiate his claim for disclosure of evidence, the plaintiff must establish the plausibility of his right to damages and make it credible by submitting the relevant evidence (art 3(1)(cl.
+To substantiate his claim for disclosure of evidence, the plaintiff must establish the plausibility of his right to damages and make it credible by submitting the relevant evidence (Art 3(1)(cl.
 2)).
-In the same way as under the draft Product Liability Directive, conflicting interests of the defendant in confidentiality must be taken into account and weighed against the disclosure interest of the plaintiff.
-In this situation of competing interests, the court is authorised to order specific protective measures to preserve confidentiality without sacrificing the disclosure interest of the plaintiff (art 3(4)).
-Again, art 3 Proposal on AI Liability has been modelled on art 6 Directive 2004/48/EC on the enforcement of intellectual property rights104, which has developed into a staple element in Union law guideposts for national liability systems.
+In the same way as under the draft Product Liability Directive, conflicting interests of the defendant in confidentiality must be considered and weighed against the disclosure interest of the plaintiff.
+In this situation of competing interests, the court is authorized to order specific protective measures to preserve confidentiality without sacrificing the disclosure interest of the plaintiff (Art 3(4)).
+Again, Art 3 Proposal on AI Liability has been modelled on Art 6 Directive 2004/48/EC on the enforcement of intellectual property rights104, which has developed into a staple element in Union law guideposts for national liability systems.

-In the same sense as in the context of the Proposal on Product Liability, there is no need to worry about a full-scale import of US-style discovery, with all the perceived vices attached, into the European theatre.105 In the same manner as art 8 of the proposed Product Liability Directive, art 3 Proposal on AI Liability requires the injured party to present facts and evidence 'sufficient to support the plausibility of a claim for damages'.
+In the same sense as in the context of the Proposal on Product Liability, there is no need to worry about a full-scale import of U.S.-style discovery, with all the perceived vices attached, into the European theatre.105 In the same manner as Art 8 of the proposed Products Liability Directive, Art 3 Proposal on AI Liability requires the injured party to present facts and evidence 'sufficient to support the plausibility of a claim for damages'.
 This alone reduces the risk of abusive disclosure orders to an acceptable level.
 Moreover, the 'loser-pays' rule dominant in European civil procedure effectively prevents the abuse of civil proceedings for the purpose of blackmailing defendants.